vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

     uint64_t end = rdtscp();
 }
 ```
-We'll try writing between 0 and 6000 cache lines of either normal stores or nontemporal stores, and time iterating a shuffed linked list.<sup><a href="#fnlist" id="ref_list">2</a></sup>
+We'll try writing between 0 and 6000 cache lines of either normal stores or nontemporal stores, and time iterating a shuffled linked list.<sup><a href="#fnlist" id="ref_list">2</a></sup>
 The results are:
 <a id="ref_wal">![write_allocate]({{ "/img/write_allocate.png" }})</a>

 As one would expect, write allocation from normal stores evicts our list from the cache, but nontemporal
 stores don't write-allocate and hence don't evict our list.
 The results might seem obvious, but it's worth confirming
-that there aren't unexpected interactions between the the cache system and nontemporal stores.
+that there aren't unexpected interactions between the cache system and nontemporal stores.

 #### Interactions with normal stores

 Nontemporal stores are documented as being unordered with respect to other stores as a performance optimization.
 How this plays out in practice
 is important since nontemporal stores have a huge, albeit usually unobserved latency.
-If it's possible for nontemporal stores to block
+If in-flight nontemporal stores can occupy resources
-normal store behavior outside of cases with hardware fences, one needs to be much more careful regarding their use as opposed to the case
-where the stores simply disappear off into the memory bus.
+that would otherwise be used by normal operations, the processor would be unable to hide their latency.

 To test this, we'll execute a series of nontemporal stores before a series of normal stores and measure any interference or performance impact.
 The inner timing code we run will be: